 Think of all the places where you buy milk, shoes, or white electronics.
 Such products are sold almost exclusively at large chains.
 These are consolidated sectors.
-But unlike most other sectors, the US jewelry retail sector is unusual in that it is highly fragmented.
+But unlike most other sectors, the US jewelry retail sector is highly fragmented.

 On Being a Chain

 Most consumer products are sold in the US by chain stores that have a large, centralized support infrastructure.
 They are often owned by larger firms that typically have a stable of similar retail brands.

 This centralized structure offers great advantages, including the ability to keep a marketing team in place, as well as a crew that analyzes the market.
 Having these abilities allows companies to understand the changing needs, tastes, and desires of their client base and adjust accordingly.

 Thus, a retailer can communicate on a deep level with its vendors and tailor their supplies, and timing to the market.
 More importantly, they can provide their vendors with a deeper understanding of the consumer landscape.